Learn how to write TCP servers using Python's socket module

 connection.sendall(data)

-You've now learnt about how to use functions in the socket
+You've now learnt about how to use functions in the socket module to build a TCP server.

 A quick recap of the functions we've covered: